jloutz/nlp_capstone/doc/capstone_project.md

         layer_num_inverted = layer_num_inverted-1
 ```

-Implementing discriminative fine-tuning and (especially) gradual unfreezing improved ULMFiT performance by an average of several percent points (accuracy) compared to an initial naive implementation (following quick-start guides).
+Implementing discriminative fine-tuning and (especially) gradual unfreezing improved ULMFiT performance by a few percent points (accuracy) compared to an initial naive implementation (following quick-start guides).

 ## IV.
 Results

 ### Model Evaluation

-Without any further ado,  I present the accuracy results for each classifier, for each sample in the total dataset.
+Without any further ado,  I present preliminary results for each classifier, for each sample in the total dataset.

 ![](C:\Projects\udacity-capstone\img\results.png)